Last Updated on February 17, 2022

 My favorite honorary “R”s is repair!
 It may have not made it into the top 5 “Refuse, reduce, reuse, recycle, rot,” but it’s got to be soooo close.

 Repairing is a huge part of the zero waste lifestyle.
 It honestly shocks me that my instincts used to be, “If it’s broken, toss it and buy another one!”

-It’s so engrained in our disposable culture.
+It’s so ingrained in our disposable culture.
 A lot of manufacturers actually participate in creating this disposable culture.
 It’s called planned obsolescence.

-The idea of planned obsolescence isn’t new, in fact it dates beck to the 1920s when the market was being flooded with vehicles.
+The idea of planned obsolescence isn’t new, in fact, it dates back to the 1920s when the market was being flooded with vehicles.
 Ford and GM were both trying to find ways to increase sales.

 They came up with the idea to create new models each year to encourage the consumer to “upgrade.”
 The goal was to make older models feel outdated and undesirable.

-It didn’t become a common turn of phrase until Bernard London wrote the pamphlet “Ending the Depression Through Planned Obsolescence.”
+It didn’t become a common phrase until Bernard London wrote the pamphlet “Ending the Depression Through Planned Obsolescence.”
 It proposed legal obsolescence on items to stimulate the economy.